apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 * All files MUST be in a directory "the parent directory"
 * All directories other than the root directory must be in another directory.
 * If a directory contains no files or directories, it is "empty"
 * When a directory is _listed_, all files and directories in it are enumerated and returned to the caller

-The S3A connector mocks this entire metaphor by grouping all objects which have the same prefix as if they are in the same directory tree.
+The S3A connector emulates this metaphor by grouping all objects which have the same prefix as if they are in the same directory tree.

 If there are two objects `a/b/file1` and `a/b/file2` then S3A pretends that there is a